pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

   - In `Shannon` - This actor is responsible needs access to a Full Node (sovereign or node).
 - `RelayMiner` - The off-chain service that provides Relay services on behalf of a `Supplier`.
   - In `Shannon` - This actor is responsible for providing the Relay services.
-- `AppGate Server` - The off-chain service that provides Relay services on behalf of an `Application` or `Gateway`.
+- `PATH Gateway` - The off-chain service that provides Relay services on behalf of an `Application` or `Gateway`.

 For more details, please refer to the [Shannon actors documentation](https://dev.poktroll.com/actors).